NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 Notably in these analogies:

-* Although we often state them as RMS or peak values, *all three of these quantities are time-sequences*
+* Although we often state them as RMS or peak values, *all three of these quantities are time-sequences*.
 * Like the positional analogies, phase, period, and cycle-to-cycle jitter are differentially related.
 Frequency (period) is the derivative of phase, and "cycle to cycle" (whatever that is) is the derivative of frequency.
 * Unlike in the positional analogies, the units of the three jitter quantities are all the same: time.
 Generally values of all three are reported in time-units, e.g. picoseconds RMS.